 That's not to say there wasn't a fair amount of corporate intrigue, security scares and splashy technology releases.
 Following are stories that helped shaped the face of enterprise IT in 2004.

 Oracle perseveres in PeopleSoft quest This story had a little bit of everything: courtroom drama, boardroom politics, a "poison pill" defense and government intervention.
 On Dec.
 13, it all came to an anticlimactic conclusion.
-On that day, PeopleSoft ended 18 months of fighting to keep from being acquired by Oracle when it announced that its shareholders had
+On that day, PeopleSoft ended 18 months of fighting to keep from being acquired by Oracle when it announced that its shareholders had agreed to allow the deal to go through.
+But to get its prize, Oracle had to make a few "final" offers to PeopleSoft, as well as fight back an antitrust challenge from the U.S. Department of Justice.
+Meanwhile, the fallout was far and wide.
+PeopleSoft CEO Craig Conway was shown the door by the company's board over his handling of the takeover defense, and the antitrust case exposed the startling revelation that SAP and Microsoft briefly talked about merging.

 But for all its intrigue, did the Oracle-PeopleSoft saga really mean anything to those who make their living in IT?
 "To be quite honest, I watched it with only mild interest," said Ray Dixon, an IT specialist with ClearPoint LLC, an employee-benefits specialist based in Seattle.
 "We don't have any Oracle in our shop, and it's probably going to stay that way.
 And we don't have PeopleSoft either, so I wasn't really worried about it at all."